Contents ↓

 ↑ It means the final (accumulated) error (= noise ) rate of Google supremacy experiment was 99.8% (= 100 - 0.2 %, this p.3(or p.2)-1st-paragraph, this p.16-upper ), which is just an erroneous wrong answer.

-The recent Quantinuum's 56-ion-qubit quantum computer (= still Not a computer ) was also too error-prone to give right answers (= this is why they could deal with only random meaningless numbers ).
+The recent overhyped Quantinuum's 56-ion-qubit quantum computer (= still Not a computer ) was also too error-prone to give right answers (= this is why they could deal with only random meaningless numbers, this-middle-The supremacy definition leaves the door open for debate ).

 p.13-right-2nd-paragraph says "none of these results (hardness in the absence of noise or easiness at fixed noise rate) is conclusive (= No evidence of quantum supremacy )"

-↑ Even the latest quantum computer with the best (= lowest ) error rate could Not give right answers (= the final error rate was more than 80% ), which is why they focus only on random meaningless numbers into which errors could be hidden.
+↑ Even the latest quantum computer with the best (= lowest ) error rate could Not give right answers (= the final error rate was more than 80%, which would get worse in more qubit operations ), which is why they focus only on random meaningless numbers into which errors could be hidden.

-(Fig.Q) One logical qubit for calculation consists of multiple physical qubits (= not used for calculation directly ) for detecting errors.
+(Fig.Q) One logical qubit for calculation consists of multiple physical qubits (= each physical qubit or data qubit can not be used for calculation directly ) for detecting errors.

-When some physical qubits inside one logical qubit show errors, they correct these errors from the remaining intact physical qubits like a majority vote ( this 8~21th paragraphs ).
+When some physical qubits inside one (fictitious) logical qubit show errors, they try to correct these errors from the remaining intact physical qubits like a majority vote ( this 8~21th paragraphs, this p.8 ).

 So physical qubits are used for error detection instead of being used directly for calculation.

-Only logical qubits (= each logical qubit consists of multiple physical qubits ) can be used for actual calculation (= one logical qubit can express only 0 or 1 bit state, and just one physical qubit is not allowed to express 0 or 1 bit state for calculation ).
+Only logical qubits (= each logical qubit consists of multiple physical qubits ) can be used for actual calculation (= one logical qubit can express only 0 or 1 bit state, and one physical qubit alone is not allowed to express 0 or 1 bit state for calculation, this 3rd-4th paragraphs ).

-The current error-prone qubits can Not implement this error correction that is said to need more than millions of qubits ( this 14~16th-paragraphs, this p.1-right-1st-paragraph ), which is impossible to realize.
+In fact, the current error-prone qubits can Not implement the error correction that is said to need more than millions of qubits ( this 14~16th-paragraphs, this p.1-right-1st-paragraph ), which is impossible to realize ( this 11~21th-paragraphs ).

 This abstract says

-The problem is quantum computer is Not allowed to measure each qubit directly, because the measurement is said to destroy the quantum superposition or parallel-world state ( this p.1-left ).
+The problem is quantum computer is Not allowed to measure each qubit directly, because the measurement is said to destroy the (unobservable) quantum superposition or parallel-world state ( this p.1-left ) needed for (fictional) simultaneous calculations.

-So in quantum computer, each logical qubit consists of multiple data qubits (= for storing data for calculations ) and multiple ancilla or stabilizers qubits which are 'entangled' with data physical qubits, and used for detecting errors of data qubits.
+So in quantum computer, each logical qubit consists of multiple data qubits (= for storing data for calculations ) and multiple ancilla or stabilizers qubits which are 'entangled' with data physical qubits, and used for indirectly detecting errors of data qubits without destroying (fictitious) superposition states ( this p.6 ).

-And when these error-detection ancilla physical qubits are measured to be show some error flag sign, the corresponding data qubits that are expected to have errors are corrected indirectly ( this middle ).
+In principle, when these error-detection ancilla physical qubits are measured to be show some error flag sign (= indirectly showing errors in data qubits ), the corresponding erroneous data qubits inside the same logical qubit, which are expected to have errors, should be corrected ( this middle ).

 This "Quantum error correction with surface codes" says